SeaGL/seagl.github.io/_posts/2020-11-14-day-2-schedule.md

 * Aeva Black - Crossing the Gender Divide

 #### 10:45am-11:30am block
-* _talk cancelled, apologies_ Christopher Neugebauer - Environments
+* Molly deBlanc - Introduction to Ethics from an Ethicist-in-Training
 * Justin W. Flory and Bhagyashree (Bee) - Time for Action: How to Build D&I in your Project
 * Bri Hatch - 10 Vim Tricks

 #### 11:30am-12:15pm block
-* Leandro Pereira - Porting GW-BASIC back to Z80
+* Ask Me Anything (AMA) about Kubernetes with Elana Hashman!
 * Kara Sowles - Alcohol and Inclusivity in Tech
-* Matt McGraw - Self-Hosting with Traefik and Docker

 **12:15pm-1:15pm block - go eat some lunch, come back at 1:15pm PST :)**